Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Customers-Profile.md

 # Update Customer's Profile

 This service is used to update the various customer profiles like customer number, corresponding customer number and alternate customer details for a given account number.

-Fields that are not provided in the Request object will be initialised to their default values.
-All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint